BlancoLanda/LandasRLTracker/README.md

 Normally, in these cases, stats won't be instantly updated just after the match, and they get updated in the next log update, normally  in the start of the next match.
 Also, there's a slight chance that they simply won't get updated, like that match never existed.
 That's why I recommend waiting for all matches to finish.
 I can't do anything about this, it's the way Rocket League logs the data.

+## Is it legal and safe?

+This tracker is safe, you will never get a Rocket League crash from this, because it does NEVER interact with Rocket League client.
+It only gets live information from Rocket League txt logs with 'Read only' tag.
+Then, in the same way, its use is totally legal.

 ## Need help?

 If you need any help or want to contact me for anything related with this project, you can reach me at [Steam](https://steamcommunity.com/id/blancolanda/) or [Twitter](https://twitter.com/BlancoLanda)!